cepdnaclk/CO224-Web/Lectures/markdown/Lecture 20 - Storage and Interfacing.md

 9. DMA is essential for high-speed bulk data transfers
 10. RAID improves both performance and reliability

 ## Summary

-This concludes the processor and memory sections of the course, covering the complete spectrum from CPU design through memory hierarchy to I/O systems.
+This concludes the processor and memory sections of the lecture, covering the complete spectrum from CPU design through memory hierarchy to I/O systems.
 We have explored how computers are designed from the ground up, from basic arithmetic operations through pipelined execution, memory hierarchies, multiprocessor systems, and finally to storage and I/O mechanisms that enable computers to interact with the external world.